-Executive Director, Michael Avitabile uses his background in artist management & PR to discuss the business of booking concerts and tours.
+Flutist, Michael Avitabile, uses his background in artist management & PR to discuss the business of booking concerts and tours.
 In this lecture, students will learn about different types of presenters, creating an effective pitch, building tours, designing concert programs, and crafting educational residencies.

 The First Rehearsal